devrdn/wp-easy-copyright/README.md

 ## Tabs

-When you add plugin, you can see two tabs.
+When you add copyright, you can see two tabs.

 * Information
 * Item Order